-4.33 RDC Strategic Housing
+4.4 RDC Strategic Housing

-- 4.34 No objections are raised against this application in principle.
-However, the proposal to deliver 11% affordable housing is significantly below the target identified in the Core Strategy (35%). - 4.35 We have concerns over the low levels of affordable housing and believe a higher percentage could be achieved with this scheme.
+No objections are raised against this application in principle.
+However, the proposal to deliver 11% affordable housing is significantly below the target identified in the Core Strategy (35%).

+We have concerns over the low levels of affordable housing and believe a higher percentage could be achieved with this scheme.
 It is understood that you plan to undertake a viability assessment to assess the affordable housing contributions proposed.
-Once the report is published, we would like the opportunity to review its findings and comment further on the application. - 4.36 Ideally, the tenure mix of affordable units should be 80% rented, i.e., social/affordable rent and 20% intermediate housing.
-Analysis of demand indicates the social/affordable rented accommodation should be in the following proportions:-
+Once the report is published, we would like to opportunity to review its findings and comment further on the application.

+Ideally, the tenure mix of affordable units should be 80% rented i.e. social/affordable rent and 20% intermediate housing.
+Analysis of demand indicates the social/affordable rented accommodation should be in the following proportions;

+'''

-- o 1 bed 31%
+1 bed - 31%

+'''

 - o 2 bed 43%

 - o 3 bed 21%

-- 4 bed 5%
+- o 4 bed 5%

-- 4.37 Analysis of demand indicates the intermediate housing should be in the following proportions:
+Analysis of demand indicates the intermediate housing should be in the following proportions:

+'''

-- o 1 bed 24%
+o 1 bed - 24%

+'''

 - o 2 bed 51%

 - o 3 bed 22%

-- 4 Bed 3%
+- o 4 Bed 3%

-- 4.38 Any affordable housing provision should be included in a S106 agreement (this should include delivery triggers, nomination rights and other relevant matters) and pepper-potting throughout the scheme.
+Any affordable housing provision should be included in a S106 agreement (this should include delivery triggers, nomination rights and other relevant matters) and pepper-potting throughout the scheme.

-4.39 Using the identified need figures on 12/09/12 we highlighted the following need:-
+Using the identified need figures on 12/09/12 we highlighted the following need::